hpc/charliecloud/doc-src/install.rst

   of the Red Hat instructions, i.e., don't add :code:`--userns-remap` to the Docker configuration (see `issue #97
   <https://github.com/hpc/charliecloud/issues/97>`_).

-If you would like to use the squashfs workflow you must also install squashfuse For CentOS or RHEL based distros:
-  :code:`sudo yum install squashfuse`
-  Debian based distro users may need extra steps.
-You can :code:`sudo apt install squashfuse`
-  But this will only install a slower version of squashfuse.

-  If you are running images for more than testing you should follow the documentation at https://github.com/vasi/squashfuse to install from source.

 Build time
 ----------